ibuddieat/zk_libcod/README.md

 - [Tuning and performance](doc/tuning.md)

 ### 🤝 Acknowledgements
+- .BadBoy for feedback, testing and more ideas
 - IzNoGoD for feedback, testing and further ideas
 - Prawy for feedback and discovery of bugs
 - Raphael for valid security concerns